 - Breathing control under load

-It prepares athletes to keep performing when fatigue builds.
+It prepares you to keep performing when the fatigue builds.

 Types of Strongman Circuits